zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-google.md

 Appropriate punishment for a minor offense and a warning It is as if the great treasures were filled with gold The service of a wise man.
 Unless anyone is volunteering to come up with a pretty template?
-There is nothing wrong with that. ”Avoiding the evil of admonishing others.
+There is nothing wrong with that.
+"Avoiding the evil of admonishing others.
 The best friend in the world is the one who is good to the bad Disgusting. "